Overview'Droga po głazach'

 Go down, over grass and rock, heading diagonally right, following more or less clear tracks to a large, oblique chute filled with tons of scree.
 Cross the chute (there should be cairns), go a little up and you will find yourself on a broad grassy ramp, rising towards the summit of Mięguszowiecki Szczyt Pośredni/Prostredný Mengusovský štít.
 Traverse the ramp almost horizontally until you get to a projection with a cairn.

 Leave the edge of the ramp and descend the slanting wall towards the lower end of the next big ramp (Wielka Mięguszowiecka Ławka/Veľká Mengusovská lávka), which lies over 100m down there, right below Mięguszowiecka Przełęcz Wyżnia/Vyšné Mengusovské sedlo - the col between Mięguszowiecki Szczyt Wielki/Veľký Mengusovský štít and Mięguszowiecki Szczyt Pośredni/Prostredný Mengusovský štít.
-The easiest passage here (Polish grade 0+) - described in more detail in a few Polish guidebooks - can be hard to find.
-The stretch of the route between the two ramps is really tricky, and you can easily find yourself in more difficult terrain (say UIAA grade II) than expected.
+The easiest passage here - described rather generally in a few Polish guidebooks - may be hard to find.
+The stretch of the route between the two ramps is really tricky, and you can easily find yourself in more difficult terrain than expected (say UIAA grade II-III).
 If visibility drops, this apparently innocuous stretch of the route may become a nightmare.
 Cairns can be difficult to spot and some of them may be misleading.

 Now let us return to the point where 'Droga po głazach' joins via normale.
 From that place the route is obvious and easy: Up along the 'second' ramp for about 20 minutes until you get to where it ends at the 'balcony' - a little terrace named Mięguszowiecki Balkon.